joshem96/easyinfo/readme.txt

     2. Choose between 12hr or 24hr format
     3. Customize the name of your location (click the radio button to toggle between changing location and viewing it)

-PROGRAMMER TOOLS
+PROGRAMMER TOOLS (in globalVariables&Code.js)
-- On the programmer branch, you have access to 3 keyboard shortcuts
+- On the programmer branch, you have access to 3 keyboard shortcuts (or just use functions in master version)
-    - "h" forces hover on grey tab, so then settings stay displayed
+    - fakeHover() or "h" forces hover on grey tab, so then settings stay displayed
     - "i" swaps between backup image and nasa image
-    - "g" gives you access to a coloured grid, which the layout is based on
+    - gridToggle() or "g" gives you access to a coloured grid, which the layout is based on

 DISCLAIMER: